Analysis Tasks and Skills

 5. Boomerang Theory

-Elicitation workshops can sometimes be very intensive, and it is not easy for all participants to remain entirely focused and concentrated during the whole time.
-To prevent getting wrong information from tired stakeholders, it is a good practice to address only one topic at a time, requiring the elicitation workshop to be divided into logical parts.
-Such "session" should be kept short and should always end with a clear summary of the outputs and agreements before moving on to another part.
+Elicitation workshops can be very intense, and it is not easy for all participants to remain focused and concentrated the entire time.
+To prevent gathering incorrect information from exhausted stakeholders, it is a good practice to address only one topic at a time.
+This requires dividing the workshop into logical segments.
+Each session should be kept short and should always end with a clear summary of the outputs and agreements before moving on to the next part.

 Communication Skills

-Communication is an essential analysis skill, which implies that each analyst must be excellent at presenting their thoughts using different communication channels such as face-to-face, conference calls, or emails.
-Analysts should not feel uncomfortable talking to anybody within the organization, be it an IT person or a senior manager, and must be able to select the most appropriate form of communication according to the audience.
-For example, experienced analysts avoid using IT jargon when talking to business people, and contrary, they try to learn and use technical vocabulary when talking to the development team to be closer to them.
+Communication is an essential analytical skill, meaning that every analyst must excel at presenting their thoughts through various channels, such as face-to-face meetings, conference calls, or emails.
+Analysts should be comfortable speaking with anyone in the organization, from IT specialists to senior managers, and must be able to select the most appropriate form of communication for their audience.
+For example, experienced analysts avoid IT jargon when speaking with business stakeholders; conversely, they adopt technical vocabulary when engaging with the development team to build rapport and technical alignment.

 A crucial part of communication is listening.
-Listening is not just hearing the words but also understanding their meaning in context.
-Not everything is said directly, so analysts must read between the lines and connect the dots.
-An analyst must also be an active listener who assures stakeholders they are heard by maintaining an attentive posture and eye contact, restating and summarizing the key points of what they said, and asking additional questions to encourage them to explain more.
+Listening is not just hearing words, but understanding their meaning within a specific context.
+Not everything is stated directly, so analysts must "read between the lines" and connect the dots.
+An analyst must be an active listener who ensures stakeholders feel heard by maintaining an attentive posture and eye contact, restating and summarizing key points, and asking follow-up questions to encourage further explanation.

-Although the trend is to write less and more meet and collaborate, the analyst will always be more or less communicating in written form.
-This includes writing emails, creating presentations, or writing documentation.
-Each written output is required to be grammatically correct, to use the correct words according to the audience, and to have adequate quality corresponding to a professional material.
+Although the current trend leans toward "writing less and collaborating more," analysts will always communicate extensively in written form.
+This includes drafting emails, creating presentations, and writing documentation.
+Every written output must be grammatically correct, use terminology appropriate for the audience, and maintain the high quality expected of professional materials.

 4. Analyzing Requirements

-For bigger solutions, the elicitation activities may result in dozens or even hundreds of requirements specifying the future solution, which are hardly possible to manage if put on one heap without cleaning up.
-Therefore, the elicitation is followed by synthesizing its results to ensure the requirements are clear, complete, consistent, and unambiguous.
-This practice is called analyzing requirements.
-The aim of this practice is to analyze the elicited requirements to ensure that they are clear, understood by all stakeholders, and there are no requirements conflicts.
-Requirements are decomposed into sufficient detail, structured, organized, validated, and verified.
-The analysis also involves discovering and documenting relationships among requirements and requirements and supplemented with additional attributes such as author, rationale, priority, or complexity.
+The aim of this process is to examine the elicited requirements to ensure they are understood by all stakeholders and that no conflicts exist.
+Requirements are decomposed into sufficient detail, then structured, organized, validated, and verified.
+This analysis also involves discovering and documenting relationships between individual requirements and supplementing them with additional attributes, such as author, rationale, priority, or complexity.

-Analyzing requirements also has a side effect, which is discovering new requirements.
-As analysts proceed with cleaning up the elicitation results, the inevitably identify gaps in the requirements and answers to these gaps will eventually generate new requirements:
+Analyzing requirements also has a vital side effect: the discovery of new requirements.
+As analysts proceed with refining the elicitation results, they inevitably identify gaps.
+Finding the answers to these gaps will eventually generate new, more refined requirements.

 EXAMPLE

-Invoices can't be modified after they were issued.
+Invoices cannot be modified once they have been issued.

 1. Don't assume